 Not the case with these homemade British keto pork pies!
 One might seem small, but I assure you it makes for a super nutritious and satisfying meal.

-You can, arguably, improve the texture of the meat filling by chopping the pork by hand into veeery small pieces… I have no patience for that, so I minced the meat myself.
+As for preparation, you can, arguably, improve the texture of the meat filling by chopping the pork by hand into veeery small pieces… I have no patience for that, so I minced everything.
 You could use half minced, half chopped pork for a more interesting keto pork pie texture.

 I’m not sure if the extra work is worth it, though.
 I’ll say, even with the whole pork minced this is by far the best pork pie I’ve had.
 Maybe because I’ve never really had a fancy Melton Mowbray pie, just “pies with personality”.
 Not something I would leave for the Hogfather.
 Anyhoo, nothing beats homemade.